alfonsof/azure-java-examples/azureblobstoragecreate/README.md

 This folder contains a Java application example that create a Blob storage container on Microsoft Azure.

-Create a new Blob storage container for Azure.
+Create a new Blob Storage container in an Azure storage account.